reporthawks/good-clean-read/index.md

 ---
 layout: default
 ---
+## It is necessary that we hold Highland accountable for tolerating racism.

-#### Help catalyze social change:
+#### How *you* can help catalyze social change:

-📝 Fill out [this form](https://form.jotform.com/202017830237042) to report your firsthand experience of discrimination at Highland High School
+- [ ] Fill out [this form](https://form.jotform.com/202017830237042) to report your firsthand experience of discrimination at Highland High School

-📬 *Report Your Local Racist:* Preformatted emails coming soon!
+- [ ] Check back in here for "*Report Your Local Racist:* Preformatted emails"

 ---